uCautomation/plant-watering-system/README.md

 ## Interface

-TODO: Next and OK buttons allow selecting the menu options:
+Next and OK buttons allow selecting the menu options:

 - Global status - Summary of all plant's status
   - probably it makes sense to re-read actual values only if more than 5-10